Learnable Total Variation with Lambda Mapping for Low-Dose CT Denoising

 \section{Experiments and Results}

 \textbf{Datasets and preprocessing.} We created a paired dataset from DeepLesion~\cite{deeplesion} slices by simulating 10\% dose noise based on the LoDoPaB-CT methodology~\cite{lodopab}.
 About $1000$ axial slices were split $70/15/15$ by patient.
-All data were normalized to $[0,1]$ and trained on $512{\times}512$ patches with mild augmentations (rotations, flips, intensity shifts).
-Low-variance patches were resampled to ensure structural content.
+All data were normalized to $[0,1]$ and trained on full $512{\times}512$ axial slices with mild augmentations (rotations, flips, intensity shifts).
+Low-variance slices were resampled to ensure structural content.

 \textbf{Model and training.} LambdaNet is a 4-level U-Net with attention gates and multi-scale $\lambda$ heads.
-The $\lambda$-map is constrained to $[\lambda_{\min}, \lambda_{\max}(t)]$, where $\lambda_{\max}$ ramps from $0.4$ to $1.5$ over the first 15 epochs.
+The $\lambda$-map is constrained to $[\lambda_{\min}, \lambda_{\max}^{(e)}]$, where $\lambda_{\max}$ ramps from $0.01$ to $5$ over the first 25 epochs.
 Reconstruction uses a 20-step primal–dual TV solver with learnable step-size parameters $(\tau,\sigma_d,\theta)$.
-Training is end-to-end via Adam (LambdaNet: $2{\times}10^{-4}$; solver: $1{\times}10^{-5}$), batch size $8$, gradient clipping, and a ReduceLROnPlateau scheduler.\footnote{Our implementation is available at: \url{https://github.com/itu-biai/deep_tv_for_ldct}}
+Training is end-to-end via Adam (LambdaNet: $5{\times}10^{-4}$; solver: $5{\times}10^{-4}$), batch size $8$, and gradient clipping.\footnote{Our implementation is available at: \url{https://github.com/itu-biai/learnable_tv_for_ldct}}